Superbro9/accord/README.md

 ## AccordiOS
 A port of Accord from macOS to iOS.

-This app is currently the bare minimum i could to get working after solving 172 errors.
+This app is in a working state however there is still UI bugs and optimisations that need to be done.

 ### Notices
 The UI needs an overhaul so it works and fits on the iPhone, currently its designed for the Mac.